sonus21/rqueue/README.md

 * **Periodic message** : Process same message at certain interval
 * **Redis connection**: A different redis setup can be used for Rqueue
 * **Long execution job**: Long running jobs can check in periodically.
+* **Middleware**:  Add one or more middleware, middlewares are called before listener method.

 ## Getting Started